Blog

 How to Tell if a Cat is in Pain: The Secret Signs of Feline Suffering

-If a dog steps on a thorn or develops painful arthritis in their hip, the entire neighborhood will know.
-Dogs vocalize their pain loudly; they whine, they whimper, they hold the injured paw visibly in the air, and they dramatically solicit human comfort.
+If a dog steps on a thorn or develops arthritis in their hip, the entire neighborhood will know.
+Dogs vocalize pain; they whine, they whimper, they hold the injured paw in the air and solicit comfort.

-If a cat develops the exact same agonizing arthritis, or if they have a massive, throbbing infected tooth, they will likely do absolutely nothing.
+If a cat develops the same arthritis, or has a throbbing infected tooth, they will likely do nothing visible.
 They will not cry.
 They will not limp noticeably.
-They will simply go to sleep in the back of your closet.
+They will simply sleep in the back of your closet.

-This extreme stoicism is entirely responsible for the tragic reality that millions of domestic cats live for years in chronic, silent agony.
-Because owners expect a cat to act like a dog when they are hurt, they completely miss the microscopic, incredibly subtle shifts in the cat’s behavior that scream suffering.
+This stoicism is responsible for the reality that many domestic cats live with chronic, silent pain for years.
+Because owners expect a cat to act like a dog when hurt, they miss the subtle shifts in behavior that signal suffering.

 The Evolutionary Reason for Suffering in Silence

 Why do cats hide their pain so effectively?
-The answer lies in their status on the food chain.
+The answer lies in their place on the food chain.

-While dogs evolved as pack animals (where showing injury to the pack elicits protection and care from the alpha), cats evolved as solitary, independent hunters.
-They are also incredibly small.
-In the wild, a wildcat is actively hunted by eagles, coyotes, and larger feline predators.
+While dogs evolved as pack animals (where showing injury to the pack elicits protection), cats evolved as solitary hunters.
+They are also small.
+In the wild, a wildcat is actively hunted by eagles, coyotes, and larger predators.

-In the animal kingdom, displaying weakness is an absolute death sentence.
-If a predator sees an animal limping or crying, they immediately target that animal as the easiest kill.
-Therefore, for millions of years, the feline brain has been hardwired with a brutal survival mandate: No matter how much it hurts, act completely normal.
+Displaying weakness is dangerous.
+If a predator sees an animal limping or crying, it targets that animal as easy prey.
+For millions of years, the feline brain has been shaped by a simple mandate: No matter how much it hurts, act normal.
 If you show pain, you will be eaten.

-Even though your domestic housecat lives perfectly safe from coyotes in your living room, they cannot turn off this ancient genetic programming.
-They will actively, aggressively hide their symptoms from you until the disease is so advanced that their body physically collapses.
+Even though your housecat lives safely in your living room, they cannot turn off this instinct.
+They will hide symptoms until the illness is advanced enough that the body cannot compensate.

 1. The Feline Grimace Scale (Reading the Face)

-In recent years, veterinary scientists developed the Feline Grimace Scale (FGS)—a rapid, scientifically validated tool to assess acute pain simply by looking at the micro-expressions on a cat’s face.
-When a cat is in severe pain, involuntary muscle contractions alter their facial geometry.
+Veterinary scientists have developed the Feline Grimace Scale (FGS) — a validated tool to assess acute pain by examining a cat’s micro-expressions.
+When a cat is in pain, involuntary muscle contractions alter their facial geometry.

-Look closely at your cat’s face while they are resting (not sleeping).
-A cat in zero pain has round, open eyes, ears pointed forward, and a relaxed, round muzzle.
+Look at your cat’s face while they are resting (not sleeping).
+A cat in no pain has round, open eyes, ears pointing forward, and a relaxed muzzle.

 Signs of Acute Pain (The Pain Face):

-• Ear Position: The ears will flatten outward (like airplane wings) or rotate backward, distancing themselves from each other.
+- Ear Position: The ears flatten outward (like airplane wings) or rotate backward.

-• Eye Tightening: The eyes will become squeezed, squinty, or half-closed, even in dim lighting.
+- Eye Tightening: The eyes become squinted or half-closed, even in dim light.
 They look tense, not sleepy.

-• Muzzle Tension: The soft, round area where the whiskers attach (the muzzle) will become severely flattened, tight, and drawn back, making the face look angular and sharp.
+- Muzzle Tension: The soft area where the whiskers attach becomes flattened and drawn back, making the face look angular.

-• Whisker Change: Instead of drooping softly downward, the whiskers will stiffen and bunch together, pointing rigidly straight outward or slightly forward.
+- Whisker Change: Instead of drooping softly, the whiskers stiffen and bunch together, pointing straight forward.

-• Head Position: The head will be lowered, dropping below the line of the shoulders, rather than held proudly upright.
+- Head Position: The head drops below shoulder level rather than being held upright.

 2. The “Meatloaf” Posture

-One of the most classic, universally recognizable signs of severe abdominal or spinal pain is the “Meatloaf Position.”
+One of the most recognizable signs of severe abdominal or spinal pain is the “Meatloaf Position.”

-A healthy, relaxed cat sleeping on the floor will usually sprawl out on their side, exposing their belly, or curl into a tight, relaxed donut.
+A healthy, relaxed cat resting on the floor typically sprawls on their side or curls into a loose donut.

-A cat in severe pain cannot sprawl out because stretching putting agonizing tension on their organs or their spine.
-Instead, they assume a tense, hunched posture.
-They pull all four paws tightly underneath their chest and sit rigidly upright, looking exactly like a loaf of bread.
-Their eyes are often squinted shut (FGS), but they are absolutely not asleep.
-They are rigidly awake, guarding their body.
+A cat in pain cannot sprawl, because stretching puts tension on their organs or spine.
+Instead, they pull all four paws tightly underneath their chest and sit rigidly upright — looking like a loaf of bread.
+Their eyes are often squinted, but they are not asleep.
+They are awake and guarding their body.

-If your cat sits in this rigid meatloaf posture facing a blank wall, or tucked in the back corner of a dark closet, it is a glaring red flag for pain.
+If your cat sits in this tense meatloaf posture facing a blank wall, or tucked in the back corner of a dark closet, treat it as a red flag.

 3. The Collapse of Daily Habits

-Because they hide the physical limp, you must look for changes in their rigid daily routines.
-The shift is often incredibly gradual, leading owners to mistake catastrophic arthritis for “just getting old.”
+Because cats hide physical limping, you must look for changes in their routines.
+These changes are often gradual, and owners mistake severe arthritis for “just getting old.”

 They Stop Jumping (Mobility Pain)

-A healthy cat naturally seeks the high ground.
-If your 10-year-old cat used to sleep on top of the kitchen cabinets, but now only sleeps on the bottom tier of the scratching post or the sofa, do not assume they are just lazy.
-They have likely developed severe osteoarthritis in their hips or lower spine, and the physical act of leaping vertically is now excruciatingly painful.
-They will also hesitate for several seconds before jumping down, calculating the impact pain.
+A healthy cat seeks the high ground.
+If your 10-year-old cat used to sleep on top of the kitchen cabinets but now only rests on the sofa, do not assume laziness.
+They may have developed osteoarthritis in their hips or lower spine, making the leap painful.
+They will also hesitate before jumping down, calculating the impact.

 They Stop Grooming (Spinal/Oral Pain)

-Cats spend 30% of their waking hours intricately grooming their fur to remain perfectly clean.
-If your cat’s coat suddenly looks greasy, clumped, “spiky,” or develops heavy dandruff—particularly on the lower back near the base of the tail—they are in pain.
-They have either developed arthritis in their spine (making it too painful to twist backward and reach their tail) or severe dental disease (making the physical act of licking with an infected mouth agonizing).
+Cats spend around 30% of their waking hours grooming.
+If your cat’s coat suddenly looks greasy, clumped, or develops dandruff — particularly on the lower back near the tail — they are likely in pain.
+Either arthritis makes it too painful to twist and reach their back, or dental disease makes licking with an infected mouth uncomfortable.

 The Litter Box Strike (Joint/Bladder Pain)

-As discussed in our guide on Inappropriate Urination, if a cat suddenly starts peeing on the soft bath mat instead of the litter box, you must always look for pain first.
-If they have a urinary tract infection or fatal internal crystals (FIC), urinating is blazing hot and painful.
-They associate the litter box with the pain and avoid it.
-Alternatively, if the litter box has high sides, an arthritic cat simply cannot physically lift their painful back legs high enough to climb inside on a bad day.
+If a cat suddenly starts peeing on the bath mat instead of the litter box, look for pain first.
+A urinary tract infection or bladder crystals (FIC) makes urination painful, and cats may associate the litter box with that pain and avoid it.
+Alternatively, if the box has high sides, an arthritic cat may not be able to lift their hind legs high enough to climb in comfortably.

 4. Uncharacteristic Aggression

-If you have a famously sweet, affectionate Ragdoll cat who has loved belly rubs for five years, and suddenly, they hiss and violently bite your hand when you go to pick them up, they are not “in a bad mood.”
+If your famously gentle cat suddenly hisses and bites when you try to pick them up, they are almost certainly not just “in a bad mood.”

-Sudden, uncharacteristic aggression is almost always a physical pain response.
-If they have a hidden abscess, an injured rib, or throbbing joints, the pressure of your hand physically hurts them.
-Because they cannot say “Ouch, please do not touch my hip,” they rely on the only communication tool they have left: their teeth.
+Sudden aggression is a common pain response.
+If they have a hidden abscess, an injured rib, or painful joints, the pressure of your hand hurts them.
+Because they cannot say “please don’t touch my hip,” they use the only tool left: their teeth.

 Conclusion

-Never assume a cat is “just slowing down with age” or “being grumpy.”
-Age itself is not a disease; the pain that accompanies age (like arthritis or dental rot) is a highly treatable disease.
+Never assume a cat is “just slowing down with age.”
+Age itself is not a disease; the pain that accompanies aging (arthritis, dental disease) is treatable.

-You are the only voice your cat has.
-By learning to recognize the tense, squinted eyes of the Grimace Scale, the rigid meatloaf posture, and the subtle refusal to jump onto the bed, you can break through their evolutionary disguises and get them the veterinary pain relief they so desperately need to live a joyful, comfortable life.
+You are your cat’s only advocate.
+By recognizing the squinted eyes of the Grimace Scale, the rigid meatloaf posture, and the refusal to jump onto the bed, you can get them the veterinary pain relief they need.